lelemm/confirm/readme.md

 # Installation
 Use [docker-compose.yml](https://github.com/lelemm/confirm/blob/main/docker-compose.yml).

+Or use the [docker-compose.yml](https://github.com/lelemm/confirm/blob/main/docker-compose-registry.yml) from docker hub registry.

 config.yml and views/ are not part of the docker image, so you should create a volume in the docker-compose.yml like in the example.

 # Usage